groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/java/metadata/description/ppsx.md

 ad_description: "Redact Description Metadata from a PPSX File in Java"

 ############################# Head ############################
-head_title: "Redact Sensitive Metadata from Documents in Java"
+head_title: "Redact Description Metadata from a PPSX File in Java"
-head_description: "Apply metadata redaction by applying filters for documents of different formats"
+head_description: "GroupDocs.Redactions provides a flexible API that allows to search & replace/remove any metadata property using filters."

 ############################# Header ############################
 title: "Redact Description Metadata from a PPSX File in Java"